mucsi96/nightwatch-cucumber/README.md

 ### Babel support

-You can write tests using latest ECMAScript feature using [Babel](https://babeljs.io/).
+You can write tests using latest ECMAScript features using [Babel](https://babeljs.io/).
 Using `async` function is especially useful.
 For that you need install `babel-core`, setup `.babelrc` and add Babel as compiler
 ```js
 // nightwatch.conf.js